The idea of making Vietnamese rice paper rolls keep flashes in my mind after I savor a few in a newly opened Vietnamese restaurant.

 The rice vermicelli

-The inclusion of rice vermicelli qualifies the rice rolls as a completes meal- carbohydrate, proteins, fibers and some fats from the peanut butter sauce.
+The inclusion of rice vermicelli qualifies the rice rolls as a complete meal- carbohydrates, proteins, fibers, and some fats from the peanut butter sauce.

 You do not need to cook the rice vermicelli.
 All you need is to soak it in hot water (do not boil) for about five minutes.
 The rice vermicelli will start to turn soft, and al dented.
 The actual duration depends on the temperature of the water and the diameter of the rice vermicelli.